botpress/readme/docs/STUDIO/interface/nodes/autonomous-node.md

 `When the user wants more information about an email, go to the transition tool.`

-This instruction tells the node to invoke the workflow.transition tool whenever the user asks for more details about emails, directing the conversation flow accordingly.
+This instruction tells the node to invoke the workflow\.transition tool whenever the user asks for more details about emails, directing the conversation flow accordingly.

 ### Filling a Variable and Performing an Action